nonwovens finishing lines

 This coating makes the nonwoven material waterproof, printable, antistatic and flame-resistant.
 In addition to this, the Extrusion Coating allows to contain the costs of raw materials and improve the structural stability of the material.

-However, what truly sets the best machine apart is the dedicated quality and tension controls.
-This is even more critical for fragile material to ensure the high quality of the final product.
+However, what truly sets the best machine apart is the dedicated quality and tension controls, two critical elements when it comes to the lamination of fragile material to ensure the high quality of the final product.

 In addition, the machine should provide:

-The A.Celli F-Line® complete turnkey solution provides high-quality adhesive, thermal, and ultrasonic lamination, as well as unwind stands, laminating stations, and in-line slitting winders.
-This state-of-the-art machine is capable of laminating two or more layers with a maximum web width of 3,600 mm and with a max operating speed of 400/800 m/min.
+The A.Celli F-LINE® complete turnkey line provides high-quality adhesive, thermal, and ultrasonic lamination, as well as unwind stands, laminating stations, and in-line slitting winders.
+This state-of-the-art machine is capable of laminating two or more layers with a maximum web width of 3,600 mm at a speed of 400/800 m/min.
 Moreover, among the optional components you can request you can find:

 Contact us for more information about our A.Celli F-LINE® Lamination Solution or to request a free consultation.